One of my favorite bloggers is James Altucher.

 - 10 New Reasons to Quit Your Job in 2017, and

 - how to make $2,000 in a weekend.

 I agree with much of what he has to say regarding jobs and work in the 21st century.

 - 94% of net job growth in the last decade was in the gig/freelance economy

 - 47% of US jobs could be automated in the next two decades

-It’s not that hard to believe that the corporate lifestyle is dying.
+In light of these facts, It’s not that hard to believe that the corporate lifestyle is going away.

 I don’t wish that on anyone.

 I started this blog document building a profitable blog from scratch and show you how to do it too so that the disappearance of corporate and the employee won’t affect you.